VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment1.md

 1. Yang, Y.-T. C. (2012, September).
 Building virtual cities, inspiring intelligent citizens: Digital games for developingstudents’problem solving and learning motivation.
 Computers & Education, 59(2), 365-377. doi:/10.1016/j.compedu.2012.01.012
 1. Kim, H., & Ke, F. (2016, May 9).
 Effects of game-based learning in an OpenSim-supported virtual environment on mathematical performance.
 Interactive Learning Environments, 25(4), 543-557. doi:10.1080/10494820.2016.1167744

-*I added the references here as well because they are not ver legible in the footer of the infographic.*
+*I added the references here as well because they are not very legible in the footer of the infographic.*
-*Normally references would show up in alphabetical order, but I wanted the numbering to be consistent with the footnotes used in the infographic.*
+*Normally, references would be listed in alphabetical order, but I wanted the numbering to be consistent with the footnotes used in the infographic.*